divyansh-1406/RestorationOfImages_KLA_PS01/README.md

 - `--checkpoint`: path to a trained model checkpoint.
 If the checkpoint was trained with non-default `--base_ch` / `--num_blocks` / `--scale`, pass the matching values here too.
+- In place of <insert_input_dir> and <insert_output_dir> place the input and output directories where the data is and where you want the generated images to be.

 This script loads the model, runs inference on every `.npy` file in `input_dir`, and writes one restored `.npy` array per input to `output_dir`.